Christian leaders wrestle with Atlanta shooting suspect’s Southern Baptist ties

 He said he was disappointed the suspect had a connection to a Christian church.

 “Again and again, we see different versions of an insidious relationship between racism and perversions of Christian faith,” Kwon said.
-“The time is long past that we have more public conversations about this, and we get to the root of it.”

-Owen Lee, pastor of a large majority Asian American church called Christ Central Presbyterian in Centreville, Va., said his 17-year old son texted him on Wednesday morning: “Dad, why are they killing our people?”
+Owen Lee, pastor of a large majority Asian American church, Christ Central Presbyterian in Centreville, Va., said his 17-year old son texted him Wednesday morning: “Dad, why are they killing our people?”

 “What do you say to your son?”
 Lee said.